Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

-Here’s why you should put Kogan (ASX:KGN) on your watchlist for FY24 and why it can thrive alongside Amazon
+Here’s why Kogan (ASX:KGN) should be on your watchlist for FY25

 Kogan shares (ASX:KGN) have been volatile in the past couple of years, but is a better future ahead of it?
 At first glance, it may not appear a good pick given softening consumer demand, intense competition and negative earnings right now.
 But the company appears in better shape when you take a deeper dive – arguably even better than it was during the pandemic.